hyasuda/tracking/README.md

 ## Create a branch
 If you don't want to change the default branch (master) directly, you can make another branch to work.
-You can see the existing branches by
+You can see the existing branches and where you are by
 `git branch`
 If you want to make a new branch, do
 `git checkout -b mybranch`